Hydrogen peroxide

 Hydrogen peroxide is a chemical compound with the formula auto=yes|H2O2.
-In its pure form, it is a very pale blue liquid that is slightly more viscous than water.
-It is used as an oxidizer, bleaching agent, and antiseptic, usually as a dilute solution (3%–6% by weight) in water for consumer use, and in higher concentrations for industrial use.
-Concentrated hydrogen peroxide, or "high-test peroxide", decomposes explosively when heated and has been used as a propellant in rocketry.
+In its pure form, it is a very pale blue liquid; However at lower concentrations, it appears colorless due to the faintness of the blue coloration.
+The molecule hydrogen peroxide is asymmetrical and highly polarized.
+Its strong tendency to form hydrogen bond networks results in greater viscosity compared to water.
+It is used as an oxidizer, bleaching agent, and antiseptic, usually as a dilute solution (3%–6% by weight) in water for consumer use and in higher concentrations for industrial use.
+Concentrated hydrogen peroxide, or "high-test peroxide", decomposes explosively when heated and has been used as both a monopropellant and an oxidizer in rocketry.

 Hydrogen peroxide is a reactive oxygen species and the simplest peroxide, a compound having an oxygen–oxygen single bond.
 It decomposes slowly into water and elemental oxygen when exposed to light, and rapidly in the presence of organic or reactive compounds.
-It is typically stored with a stabilizer in a weakly acidic solution in a dark bottle to block light.
+It is typically stored with a stabilizer in a weakly acidic solution in an opaque bottle.
 Hydrogen peroxide is found in biological systems including the human body.
 Enzymes that use or decompose hydrogen peroxide are classified as peroxidases.

 Properties

 The boiling point of H2O2 has been extrapolated as being 150.2 C, approximately 50 C-change higher than water.
 In practice, hydrogen peroxide will undergo potentially explosive thermal decomposition if heated to this temperature.
 It may be safely distilled at lower temperatures under reduced pressure.

+Hydrogen peroxide forms stable adducts with urea (hydrogen peroxide–urea), sodium carbonate (sodium percarbonate) and other compounds.
+An acid-base adduct with triphenylphosphine oxide is a useful "carrier" for H2O2 in some reactions.